nicholaspung/productivity-app/pm.md

   - takes up entire screen for 1 second when loading
     - when the data is finished loading, load the data
   - screen will show some kind of quote from people
-    - quote can be stored on the browser
-    - when loaded, quote will be shown underneath the header

 new features